taddallas/taddallas.github.io/index.md

 title: Home
 ---

 <div class="pure-u-1-2 copy landing" markdown="1">
 # Hello!

 I'm Tad.
-Currently, I'm a PhD candidate working with John Drake at University of Georgia's Odum School of Ecology.
+I'm a PhD candidate working with John Drake at University of Georgia's Odum School of Ecology on questions in population and disease ecology.

 I will graduate in May 2016.